Alaaeldinn/browseagent/README.md

 # BrowseAgent

-BrowseAgent is a lightweight AI-powered research agent designed to search, browse, and synthesize information from the web.
+BrowseAgent is a  AI research agent designed to search, browse, and synthesize information from the web.

-It helps you turn any query into structured insights using LLM reasoning + automated search tools. lets build a web app AI Research Agent to assist users in conducting research efficiently.
-It takes a user query, uses an LLM to extract and optimize keywords, searches for relevant information using a custom search tool, and synthesizes the results into a coherent response.
+It helps you turn any query into structured insights using LLM reasoning and automated search tools.

-use whatever libraries for the logic core as not everything is covered help me think through time how to break this into iterative pieces and write a plane.md
+help me think through time how to break this into iterative pieces , todos list and write a plane.md that have phases and todoslist only

-app logic behavior:
+browseagent is ai agent level 2 applying tool calling

+Requirements:
-    user enters query
+	the user enters quey
-    ai agent refine query and suggest the best keywords to search with ai agent tool calling the custom search tool add the the top 5 results to the context generate response
+    the llm extract the best words from the query the llm making tool calling to the search tool with the best keywords the search tool :

-User Query --> LLm keyword Extraction ----> rag semantic search + custom search tool  ---> embed top 5 topics to context ---> llm response

-Requirements
-	provide multiple llms using litellm lib
-	allow user to use these multiple by using their api token add unit tests for busniess logic
-    test every phase after implementation
-    building ai agent level 2 by using langchain use git and use description commits

-additional:
-    custom search tool : (langchain)
-        use the snippet code in scrape.py as custom search tool get the results
+            results = ddgs cutsom search function
-        apply rag semantic search ( query , results )
+            semantic results = seamantic search similarity(query , results)
+            final results = top_5 (semantic results)
+    llm synthesize final results
+    the user can select various llm via litellm the ui is too simple , no complex patterns or coding write requirements.txt for the project
+    imports the libs correctly is a must

+rules:
+    no complex coding or patterns

+ddgs custom search function:
+    def search_ddgs(query, max_results=200) -> list:
+    results = DDGS().text(
+        query,
+        max_results=max_results,
+        region="wt-wt",
+        safesearch="off",
+        timelimit='y'
+    )
-        return top 5 topics
+    return results

 Desgin:
 	minimal functional , practical
 	intentional use of color
-	waremer tones
-	inspired by browser and ai browsers

 Frontend :
 	fasthtml